Gun control and firearms possession in Germany | DW | 20.02.2020

 Local authorities are responsible for processing gun license applications, and therefore verifying reliability, personal aptitude, and need.
 Depending on where the applicant lives, the competent authority could be either the public order office (Ordnungsamt) or the police.

-Amongst other criteria, the law stas that applicants are deemed unreliable or lacking personal aptitude if:
+Amongst other criteria, the law says that applicants are deemed unreliable or lacking personal aptitude if:

 Anyone under 25 applying for their first gun license must provide a certificate of "mental aptitude" from a public health officer or psychologist.